cabralpinto/modular-diffusion/README.md

 ## Contributing

 We appreciate your support and welcome your contributions!
 Please fell free to submit pull requests if you found a bug or typo you want to fix.
 If you want to contribute a new prebuilt module or feature, please start by opening an issue and discussing it with us.
+If you don't know where to begin, take a look at the [open issues](https://github.com/cabralpinto/modular-diffusion/issues).

 ## License